nospamcalfee/pico-ap-configure/README.md

 If things are all messed up but you can still get to the configure page, you can select the "ERASE ALL CONFIG!" button and go back through the whole connection stuff again.
 You will lose all ap/password combos and your hostname after this.
-There is one even more desparate way to recover see "developer SNAFU" below.
+There is one even more desperate way to recover see "developer SNAFU" below.
 That will also require you to reload the picow firmware.
 Not a nice choice but sometimes maybe necessary.